lapesd/dynemol/docs/procedures/overlap.md

 ## Code

+After some scrutiny, this procedure could be changed for a function, as it seems it alters some values but the main point is the resulting `S_matrix`, which has it's value set to zero at the start of the procedure.

 Differently than the [Ehrenfest](ehrenfest.md) documentation, there won't be a line-by-line explanation here.
 We are only interested in the `Pulay_overlap` subroutine.

 Quick note: It is going to be a wild-ride...